-Our Positive Service Coordination program provides intensive one-on-one case management services to people who are homeless and living with HIV/AIDS, mental illness and addiction, and have experienced a physical or mental health crisis.
+Our Positive Service Coordination program provides intensive one-on-one support services to people who are homeless and living with HIV/AIDS, mental illness and addiction, and have experienced a physical or mental health crisis.
 Currently, the program helps more than 70 people a year leave the street, stabilize, take control of their mental and physical health, obtain affordable housing and recover their dignity and independence.

 We offer two types of outreach services.
 The first assists clients in finding suitable temporary or permanent housing, with support services available.
-We also offer outreach support services to seniors experiencing mental health or addictions crises.
+We also offer outreach support services to seniors experiencing mental health or addiction crises.